MilkmanAbi/ytcui/README.md

 # ytcui (=^･ω･^=)

 > Updates to the project are a bit slow, and I know there are some nasty bugs, I will get to those soon! ytcui and ytcui-dl are both getting MASSIVE upgrades to quality soon!
+(Updated ytcui-dl, working on OISv5. ytcui bug fixes coming real soon!)

 A fast, beautiful terminal YouTube client — search, play, and manage videos without leaving your shell.